dreamRs/apexcharter/cran-comments.md

 0 errors | 0 warnings | 0 note

-New features and updated javascript dependencies.
+Updated JavaScript dependencies to include new chart type.
-2 reverse dependencies checked, no new problems.
+1 reverse dependencies checked, no new problems.
 Thank you!

 Victor